Conceiva/MezzmoKodiPlugin/README.txt

    in Mezzmo.
 -  Added new functionality Mezzmo Mark Watched conext menu option which will update both the Kodi and Mezzmo databases when clicked.

+             ***  Important notes ***

+-  Mezzmo version 6.0.5.0t patch or higher is required for Mezzmo Mark Watched new capability.
+Please request from support@conceiva.com
-   ***  Note that the Kodi and Mezzmo databases need to be in sync for this to operate.
-The background sync process should enforce this but if this feature doesn't oeprate please check the Kodi logs.  ***
+-  Kodi and Mezzmo databases need to be in sync for this to operate.
+The background sync process should enforce this but if this feature doesn't operate properly please check the Kodi logs.

 v2.0.0.0v New Beta release